ushahidi/docs.ushahidi.com/guide/2_building.md

 ---
 layout: page
+title:  "Chapter 2"
-title:  "Chapter 2: Building Your Campaign"
+subtitle: "Building Your Campaign"
 date:   2015-03-24 17:31:20
 categories: chapter
+weight: 2
 ---

 Ushahidi is a tool, not a strategy.
 It can help you achieve a goal, but only if you have first decided what you want to do.
 The decision to deploy Ushahidi must be preceded by a larger set of questions about what you want to accomplish.
 This section will take you through a process of building this strategy and the design of your campaign to reach your goals.
 While each organization will have its own approach to scoping out a project, one way to explore an Ushahidi deployment is through the following steps: